nomnomab/Unity-UnBuilder/notes.md

 ## Other

 - [x] Game-specific config for overrides
-    - [ ] Override AssetRipper options
+    - [?]
+Override AssetRipper options
     - [x] Override package versioning
     - [x] Change package manifest?
 - [x] Animation clips can be duplicated and break if gotten via name in code
 - [x] Some legacy axis can just not be in the build I guess?
     Having to re-define multiple of them manually.
-- [ ] Decompiled shaders have to be manually cleaned up as well, clean up common cases?
+- [x] Decompiled shaders have to be manually cleaned up as well, clean up common cases?
 - [ ] Making an asmdefref for specific package folders Probably assign in game specific settings
-- [ ] Assign LocalizationSettings if available and installed
-    - [ ] Fetch localization tables
 - [ ] Rename files entirely after the fact, such as txt -> csv
 - [x] Fix new input system asset files
     - [x] Proper file extension